Painting on Location

 Tuesday, May 17th, 2005, Water Color.

 This is an 8:00 to 12:00 painting.
-First wet the paper.. wait for the sheen and paint until it's dry, then re-wet the paper and again paint until it's dry.
+First wet the paper.and wait for the sheen, then paint until it's dry, then re-wet the paper and again paint until it's dry again.

 I have to tone down the sky.
 I should do it under running water with a sponge because after it's dry watercolors won't move easily.

-Of all the browsers, Safari is the best for reproducing color on the computer.
+Of all the browsers, Safari is the best for reproducing color on the computer, imo.

 Day 2,